Leah Dou: Acting career

+Personal life

 Dou has two half sisters, Li Yan (李嫣), the daughter of her mother Faye Wong and her stepfather Li Yapeng, and Dou Jiayuan (窦佳嫄), the daughter of her father Dou Wei and her stepmother Gao Yuan (高原).
 Dou and her half sister Li Yan and her mother Faye Wong were all born at Peking Union Medical College Hospital in Dongcheng District, Beijing.

-Before reaching her current level of fame, Dou spent time studying at Berklee College of Music, only to withdraw from school after two years to couch-surf in Los Angeles.
+Before reaching her current level of fame, Dou spent two years studying at Berklee College of Music, before withdrawing from school to couch-surf in Los Angeles.

+Dou is well-known for her androgynous appearance in China and has a substantial following of female fans, with the nickname "People's husband" (国民老公).
+Her sexuality has been a subject of speculation since her debut, with some believing she is a lesbian, influenced by dating rumors with female celebrities and her androgynous style.